sodadata/docs/soda-cl/validity-metrics.md

 In the context of Soda check types, you use validity metrics in Standard checks.
 Refer to [Standard check types]({% link soda-cl/metrics-and-checks.md %}#standard-check-types) for exhaustive configuration details.

 You can use all validity metrics in checks that apply to individual columns in a dataset; you cannot use validity metrics in checks that apply to entire datasets.
 Identify the column(s) by adding one or more values in the argument between brackets in the check.
-* You must use a [configuration key:value pair] to define what qualifies as an valid value
+* You must use a [configuration key:value pair](#list-of-configuration-keys) to define what qualifies as an valid value.
 * If you wish, you can add a `%` character to the threshold for a `invalid_percent` metric for improved readability.

 ```yaml